 - Feeling the need to drink alcohol in order to function

-- Suffering from physical withdrawal symptoms (such as nausea, shaking, or sweating) after not having had a drink for a short amount of time
+- Suffering from physical withdrawal symptoms (such as nausea, shaking, or sweating) after not having had a drink after a short amount of time

-- Lack of “hangover” symptoms in the morning following a night a of heavy drinking
+- Lack of “hangover” symptoms in the morning following a night of heavy drinking

 - Waking up and not remembering how you got to where you are

 - Losing consciousness / “blacking out” after drinking heavily